-Yes No D10 Does an open admission policy, if reported, apply to transfer students? х D11 Describe additional requirements for transfer admission, if 60 transferable semester units, 2 English composition, one following areas: arts & humanities, social & behavioral scie D12 D12-D17: Transfer Credit Policies Report the lowest grade earned for any course that may be transferred for credit: D- - Number Unit Type D13 Maximum number of credits or courses that may be transferred from a two-year institution: 70 semester Number Unit Type D14 Maximum number of credits or courses that may be transferred from a four-year institution: D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: N/A D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 36.00 Describe other transfer credit policies: Maximum lower-division units allowed for transfer from any 105 quarter.
+Yes No D10 Does an open admission policy, if reported, apply to transfer students? х D11 Describe additional requirements for transfer admission, if a 60 transferable semester units, 2 English composition, one sources chosen from two of following areas: arts & humanities, social & behavioral scie D12 D12-D17: Transfer Credit Policies Report the lowest grade earned for any course that may be transferred for credit: D- Number Unit Type D13 Maximum number of credits or courses that may be transferred from a two-year institution: 70 semester Number Unit Type D14 Maximum number of credits or courses that may be transferred from a four-year institution: D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: N/A D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 36.00 JII Describe other transfer credit policies: Maximum lower-division units allowed for transfer from any 105 quarter.
 Any transferable upper division units can be trover 120 quarter units is subject to review and approval by student's intended program.
 Transfer applicants to the Sch ansferred.
-Admi the school or co ool of Business ssion of transfer bllege administer students wi D18 D18-D22: Military Service Transfer Credit Polic Does your institution accept the following military/veteran tr Yes No American Council on Education (ACE) College Level Examination Program (CLEP) X Y DANTES Subject Standardized Tests (DSST) X X Number Х D19 Number None D19 DANTES Subject Standardized Tests (DSST) Maximum number of credits or courses that may be transferred based on military education evaluated by the None x Unit Type DANTES Subject Standardized Tests (DSST) Maximum number of credits or courses that may be transferred based on military education evaluated by the Х DANTES Subject Standardized Tests (DSST) Maximum number of credits or courses that may be transferred based on military education evaluated by the American Council on Education (ACE): Maximum number of credits or courses that may be transferred based on Department of Defense supported prior learning assessments (College Level Examination Program (CLEP) or None Number x Unit Type D20 DANTES Subject Standardized Tests (DSST) Maximum number of credits or courses that may be transferred based on military education evaluated by the American Council on Education (ACE): Maximum number of credits or courses that may be transferred based on Department of Defense supported prior learning assessments (College Level Examination Program (CLEP) or None Number N/A X Unit Type Unit Type D20 DANTES Subject Standardized Tests (DSST) Maximum number of credits or courses that may be transferred based on military education evaluated by the American Council on Education (ACE): Maximum number of credits or courses that may be transferred based on Department of Defense supported prior learning assessments (College Level Examination Program (CLEP) or DANTES Subject Standardized Tests (DSST)): Are the military/veteran credit transfer policies published on your website?
-If yes, please provide the URL where the policy can be local None Number N/A Yes x X Unit Type Unit Type No D20 DANTES Subject Standardized Tests (DSST) Maximum number of credits or courses that may be transferred based on military education evaluated by the American Council on Education (ACE): Maximum number of credits or courses that may be transferred based on Department of Defense supported prior learning assessments (College Level Examination Program (CLEP) or DANTES Subject Standardized Tests (DSST)): Are the military/veteran credit transfer policies published on your website?
-None Number N/A Yes x X Unit Type Unit Type No
+Admi the school or co ssion of transfer bllege administer students wi D18 D18-D22: Military Service Transfer Credit Polic Does your institution accept the following military/veteran tr Yes No American Council on Education (ACE) Х College Level Examination Program (CLEP) DANTES Subject Standardized Tests (DSST) Х X D19 Numbor Maximum number of credits or courses that may be transferred based on military education evaluated by the American Council on Education (ACE): Number None X Unit Type transferred based on military education evaluated by the None Unit Type D20 transferred based on military education evaluated by the D20 transferred based on military education evaluated by the American Council on Education (ACE): Maximum number of credits or courses that may be transferred based on Department of Defense supported prior learning assessments (College Level Examination Program (CLEP) or None Number Unit Type transferred based on military education evaluated by the American Council on Education (ACE): Maximum number of credits or courses that may be transferred based on Department of Defense supported prior learning assessments (College Level Examination Program (CLEP) or None Number N/A Unit Type Unit Type transferred based on military education evaluated by the American Council on Education (ACE): Maximum number of credits or courses that may be transferred based on Department of Defense supported prior learning assessments (College Level Examination Program (CLEP) or DANTES Subject Standardized Tests (DSST)): Are the military/veteran credit transfer policies published on your website?
+If yes, please provide the URL where the policy can be local None Number N/A Yes x Unit Type Unit Type No transferred based on military education evaluated by the American Council on Education (ACE): Maximum number of credits or courses that may be transferred based on Department of Defense supported prior learning assessments (College Level Examination Program (CLEP) or DANTES Subject Standardized Tests (DSST)): Are the military/veteran credit transfer policies published on your website?
+None Number N/A Yes x Unit Type Unit Type No